gilbarbara/react-joyride/CONTRIBUTING.md

 **Reporting Bugs**
 Before creating bug reports, please check this [list](https://github.com/gilbarbara/react-joyride/issues) as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.

+**Implementation**
+Make sure you browse all the examples in the [demo](https://codesandbox.io/s/2zpjporp4p) and check the source code before opening an issue.
+We don't usually help with those directly but maybe some of the users might have some advice.

 **Pull Requests**
 Before submitting a new pull request, open a new issue to discuss it.
 It may already been implemented but not published or we might have found the same situation before and decide against it.